Automattic/wp-calypso/packages/wp-checkout/README.md

 ### useCheckoutLineItems()

-A React Hook that will return a two element array where the first element is the current array of line items (matching the `items` prop on `WPCheckout`), and the second element is the current total (matching the `total` prop).
+A React Hook that will return a two element array where the first element is the current array of line items (matching the `items` prop on `Checkout`), and the second element is the current total (matching the `total` prop).

 ### OrderReviewSection